pinnaculum/galacteek/galacteek/docs/manual/en/workspaces.rst

 Multimedia workspace
 --------------------

-This workspace is dedicated to the mediaplayer.
+This workspace hosts the mediaplayer.